Free Audio PMCS Apps

 2. Q. How many campaign and battle streamers does the Army flag have?

 A: Over 180

-A: For Soldiers it means that they have become part of something far bigger than themselves, a chance to serve their Country and to Change the World.
-It also means danger, long separations, grinding fatigue, and stress.
+A: For Soldiers it means that they have become part of something far bigger than themselves, a chance to serve their country and to change the world.

 5. Q. What does the uniform of the Army represent for Veterans?

 A: one of the most important periods of their lives, pride in awards and decorations, and sometimes intense emotional and physical distress

 ArmyADP.com "The New Army Study Guide" The Most Up-To-Date Army Study Guide

 Army ADP 1-0 and ADRP 1-0 The Army.
 This site contains new Army study guide questions and answers for Army boards.
 It is to help Soldiers become better educated and earn quicker Army promotions by assisting in not only their Army educations but also their college educations as well.
 It is the source for Army Doctrine 2015, NCO 2020 and Army Doctrine 2020 It has been designed to assist Soldiers in preparing for promotion boards and competition boards.
 All the questions and answers are directly from Army publications and are designed in a way for Soldiers to learn these publications while also preparing for boards.
 It is also managed and updated frequently to keep up with changing Army publications so please inform TOP if there is outdated material so that he can keep the material relevant and updated.
 Also, please do not hesitate to contact TOP if there is a board topic that you would like to see added.

 only .99 cents.
 No internet required.
 Some like to listen and learn and not just read.

 6. Q. What does the uniform of the Army represent for American Civilians?